 Privileged Access Management (PAM)

-Privileged access management (PAM) is the process of defining and controlling privileged users and administrative accounts in order to minimize identity-based malware attacks and prevent unauthorized access of the network or associated assets.
+Privileged access management (PAM) uses the Principle of Least Privilege (POLP) define and control privileged users and administrative accounts in order to minimize identity-based malware attacks and prevent unauthorized access of the network or associated assets.

 Zero Trust is a security framework that requires all users, whether in or outside the organization’s network, to be authenticated, authorized and continuously validated for security configuration and posture before being granted or keeping access to applications and data.